morphykuffour/morphykuffour.github.io/_posts/2021-12-29-Dactyl-Manuform.markdown

 * Follow [balatero](https://balatero.com/writings/qmk/getting-started-with-dactyl-manuform-and-qmk/) to flash the QMK firmware on the pro micros.
 [David Balatero's Flashing Guide and Keymap setup](https://balatero.com/writings/qmk/getting-started-with-dactyl-manuform-and-qmk/)<br />

-* Make ure that you connect both halves with the trrs cable before connecting the usb-c cable to your computer.
+* Make sure that you connect both halves with the trrs cable before connecting the usb-c cable to your computer.

 * Important flashing info provided by Nick Green: